 - Convert Your Database Tables to Innodb Storage Engine .
 SQL databases use two different storage engines, MyIsam and Innodb.
 Older WordPress installs and some hosts will set you up with MyIsam tables which will be slower than Innodb.

 There are several differences between the two but in simple terms, MyIsam tables will lock a database table while it’s being written to.
-This means that on a busy site these database write operations start to queue and cause delays in processing which manifest as slower loading to the user.
+This means that on busy sites these database write operations start to queue and cause delays in processing which manifest as slow websites to the users.

 Think of the database table as an Excel spreadsheet where if one person has it open, another person can’t make any edits.